arturhgca/fina/README.md

 ## The philosophy of fina

 This project aims to be a highly extensible financial life management platform.
-Therefore, it is to be modular, with the current code base serving as its foundation.
+With modularity in mind, the current code base will serve as its foundation.

 ### What fina-core is